endre90/ros1_launch_utils/README.md

     key_mgmt=WPA-PSK
 }
 ```
 where xxxxxxxxx is the ROS Network’s name and yyyyyyyyy is the access password.
+If using Ubuntu, edit the network connections by deleting the unnecesarry connections.

 3. Defining hostnames.
 It is also recommended to define hostnames for all machines in all machines, so that they can find each other based on names.
 Do:
 ```